CT-Data-Collaborative/pytest-ctdata-datapackage/README.rst

 Provided fixtures include:

 * metadata - a dict representing the parsed datapackage.json file
-* dataset - a list of dicts representing the parsed tidy data file
-* spotchecks - a list of lookup keys and expected value
 * geographies - a list of geographical entities present in data
 * domain - a boolean representing check that dataset domain is valid
 * years - a list of the years as specified in the metadata
+* dataset - a list of dicts representing the parsed tidy data file
+* spotchecks - a list of lookup keys and expected value
+* spotchec_results - a list of named tuples, each of which contain the test spec, the expected result and actual result
+* rowcount_reults - a named tuple with the expected row count and actual row count

 Metadata Schema
 ---------------